Dunkirk (2017 film): Cast

+Additionally Luke Thompson appears as a warrant officer who tells a group of French soldiers they are not allowed on the ship.
+Harry Collett also appears as a minor unnamed child character.

 Production

 Development

 The empathy for the characters has nothing to do with their story.
 I did not want to go through the dialogue, tell the story of my characters ...
 The problem is not who they are, who they pretend to be or where they come from.
 The only question I was interested in was: Will they get out of it?
 Will they be killed by the next bomb while trying to join the mole?
 Or will they be crushed by a boat while crossing?